 “We will have the opportunity to meet with the regional health commissioner and to share our expertise as physicians with Tanzanian doctors.
-We will also have observers in the operating room with who we will share operative skills and techniques.”
+We will also have observers in the operating room with whom we will share operative skills and techniques.”

 Expected to be in surgery for nearly 12 hours per day, Dr. Clevens will be traveling with his 14-year old son, Max, who will be working as a patient assistant.

-“My family and I traveled to Africa in 2007 visiting schools and villages, this trip kindled the desire to return to Africa in a charitable capacity.
+“My family and I traveled to Africa in 2007 visiting schools and villages.
+This trip kindled the desire to return to Africa in a charitable capacity.
 Max will work meeting, greeting, triaging and transporting patients,” added Clevens.

 “I believe this will be a father-son experience of a lifetime for Max and myself.”